Charter of the Young Democrats of Massachusetts

 Section 4-5: Term

-Beginning with the 2013 Annual Convention, all elected members of the Board of Directors shall serve a term of two years, except the YDM State Committeeman and Committeewoman, whose term is defined by the Democratic State Committee.
+All elected members of the Board of Directors shall serve a term of one year, except the YDM State Committeeman and Committeewoman, whose term is defined by the Democratic State Committee.
 In the event that an officer or director ceases to hold his/her office, that vacancy shall be filled by temporary appointment of the Board of Directors until the next Annual Convention, except in the case of the vacancy of the office of YDM Chair, in which case the office of Chair shall fall to the next officer in the following order of succession, with the ascending officer vacating their former office:

 - Vice Chair of Administration and Finance